Santa Baby: Commercial performance

 In later years, the track found more success and entered the record charts in several countries other than the United States.
 According to Springer, the retrospective success of "Santa Baby" was completely unexpected.
 In an interview with the Los Angeles Times, he said: "I ask myself, ‘How come?'
 I've written so many songs that, to me, musically are much better than 'Santa Baby', and they're not popular.
 The answer has to be that 'Santa Baby' has a magic that goes beyond a composer's plans."
 In Canada, the single reached number 42 on the Canadian Hot 100 in 2023.
 In the United Kingdom, Kitt's version of "Santa Baby" debuted on the UK Singles Chart in 2007, when it hit number 85.
 It had previously reached number 30 on the accompanying UK Singles Downloads Chart in 2006.
-The single had its best-performing period during the last week of 2019 when it re-entered the main chart at number 55, its highest peak to date.
+The single had its best-performing period on the UK Singles Chart during the 2023 holiday season, when it charted for three weeks and reached its highest peak position to date of number 44.
 The British Phonographic Industry later awarded "Santa Baby" a gold certification, signifying certified units of 400,000 copies.
 In France, the single debuted with a peak of number 92 on December 28, 2013; it dropped to 113 the following week but rose to 96 the week after that, marking its last appearance overall.
 "Santa Baby" also charted in Germany and Switzerland and positions 73 in 2018 and 94 in 2019, respectively.

-Impact and legacy
+Legacy

 Following the mixed reception that music critics gave to "Santa Baby" in 1953, Springer and Javits reworked the song completely for the upcoming year.
 In 1954, Kitt recorded a new holiday song titled "This Year's Santa Baby", featuring new lyrics but identical songwriter credits.
 The publishing company who handled the song's legal matters promoted the new release by distributing "Santa Baby"-themed apparel, in addition to releasing country pop and children-specific versions of the song.

 Rob LeDonne from Billboard called "Santa Baby" one of the "most recognizable non-traditional yuletide recordings" in a piece commemorating its 65th anniversary.
 In 2019, Kelly O'Sullivan of Country Living ranked "Santa Baby" at number 56 on her list of the "60 Best Christmas Songs".

-On August 4, 1989, Billboard released Christmas Greatest Hits 1935-1954, a collection of 10 popular Christmas tracks in the United States, in which "Santa Baby" was included in the track listing.
+On August 4, 1989, Billboard released Christmas Greatest Hits 1935–1954, a collection of 10 popular Christmas tracks in the United States, in which "Santa Baby" was included in the track listing.
 Kitt has since featured "Santa Baby" on several of her compilation albums in her discography.
 She also reprised the tune for her seventh studio album, Revisited (1960), and her first live album, Eartha Kitt at Tivoli (1962).
 In later years, it appeared on catalog albums such as Eartha Kitt (1979), At Her Very Best (1981), The Best of Eartha Kitt (1982), Mink Shmink (1989), Eartha-Quake (1993), After Dark (1995), That Seductive Eartha (1996), The Ultimate Collection (1996), Purr-Fect: Greatest Hits (1999), Greatest Hits (2000), Legendary (2001), and Heavenly Eartha (2002).